 - Spam comments are kept for a period of time prior to reports to Google re. worst offenders.

 - News updates: Emails are stored on Mailchimp.
 You may unsubscribe from this online newsletter at anytime.

 If you live in the EU you will always be notified via a cookie 'banner' notice that cookies are used by this site as soon as you alight on the site.

 Whether or not you receive a cookie depends on your browser settings - which only you control.

 Very many websites, including this one, send you cookies when you visit the site in order to collect data to track traffic flows.
 A cookie is a small amount of data, which often includes a unique identifier that is sent to your computer or other device browser from a website's computer and is stored on your device's hard drive.

 Cookies record information about the location of your IP provider, technical data about your computer and data about which pages you look at on this website and how these were accessed.
-They do NOT tell Artlogic or me who the person is or anything else about the person viewing the site.
+They do NOT tell Artlogic, Mailchimp, or us, who the person is or anything else about the person viewing the site.
 If you have a website or blog yourself then you are probably collecting statistical data relating to traffic flows in a very similar way.

-Cookie data helps me to understand which pages are the most popular and how somebody has arrived at the site e.g. from an art forum or via a search on Google.
-It also enables me to know what format most people are now using to view pages which in turn helps me with prioritising design and accessibility issues on this website.
+Cookie data helps us to understand which pages are the most popular and how somebody has arrived at the site e.g. from an art forum or via a search on Google.
+It also enables us to know what format most people are now using to view pages which in turn helps us with prioritising design and accessibility issues on this website.